doggor/js-idb-wrapper/README.md

 # js-idb-wrapper
-This wrapper is aimed to simplify the use of indexedDB and is designed as lazy as it can: all databases and object stores will not be created, upgraded or opened as long as no any explicit data operations perform.
+This wrapper is aimed to simplify the use of indexedDB and is designed to work as lazy as it can: all databases and object stores will not be created, upgraded or opened as long as no any explicit data operations perform.

 ## Usage